tudelft3d/val3dity/README.md

 ![](./tools/viz3dity/screenshot.png)

-In the folder `tools/viz3dity/` folder, there is a simple Python script where you load your files with geometries and the val3dity report, and you can see which objects have specific errors (each error gets a colour).
+In the folder `tools/viz3dity/`, there is a simple Python script where you load a CityJSON file with geometries and one with the val3dity report, and you can see which objects have specific errors (each error gets a colour).

 However, it's not possible to see where in an object the error is (eg which surface is not planar).
 This tool helps to quickly visualise where the errors are in a large dataset, for instance a city.